-Ski Utah’s Fifth and Sixth Grade Passports: Get’em While They’re HOT
+Ski Utah Fifth and Sixth Grade Passports: Get’em While They’re HOT

 I’m coming out this season!
 My best friend in Washington texted.
 It had been nearly 10 years since we had skied together as instructors at Deer Valley Resort.
 Unfortunately, I couldn’t take all the credit for this spontaneous announcement.

-Ski Utah and their 5th and 6th Grade Passport program had a serious hand in the planning.
+Ski Utah’s 5th and 6th Grade Passport program had a serious hand in the planning.

 Since 1998, Ski Utah has been inviting 5th graders to its slopes for next-to-nothing and Jada was finally in 5th grade.
 Krista wanted to show her daughter what Utah skiing was all about and what better way than with FREE skiing?
 Well, practically free.

 For $49 and the five minutes it takes to fill out the online form, Jada could ski three times at all 15 resorts.* That’s basically $1/ticket.
 And for one week, we took advantage of every day starting with Deer Valley, moving to Solitude, Canyons, Snowbird, Alta, Brighton and Snowbasin.

 Her mom, a high school teacher, does her best to groom her kids to be skiers but resources are finite.
 With the Passport, it was cheaper to make the drive to Utah, stay with me and ski, than go anywhere else.
 Plus, let’s be honest.
 Where else would she have this kind of fun in March?
 The snow was deep, the sun high and the apres in full swing.
 When they packed up the car for home, plans were already growing for the next year because Ski Utah also has a Sixth Grade Passport.

 Whether you missed participating in the Fifth Grade Passport, Ski Utah invites Sixth Graders back to keep skiing on the cheap.
 This time around, however, they’ll get one day (instead of three) at 15 Utah resorts for $49.